salt-die/sacks/README.md

     * Dictch - Dict with choice.
 Exposes a sequence of the keys of the mapping, `as_sequence`, for use with `random` module.
 * primitives
     * Block - Element of a doubly-linked list.
+    * FibHeapNode - Primitive of a Fibonacci Heap.
+A combination of a tree node and `Block`.
     * RadixNode - A node of an Adaptive Radix Tree.
     * RopeInternal, RopeLeaf - Nodes of a Rope.
 * sequences